OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/assessing_tests/assessing_tests.md

 After **selecting a participant** you will be taken to the evaluation form for the overall test.

 By **clicking on "Correction" in the line of the current course run** you will receive the list of questions of this test and can evaluate each individual question.
-(There is an evaluation form for each question).
+(There is an evaluation form for each question.)

 <br>